HL7/cqf-measures/pages/measure-conformance.md

 * Measure Population (MSRPOPL): Same as Initial Population
 * Measure Population Exclusion (MSRPOPLEX): Patient had an inpatient encounter that was within 6 hours of the ED encounter or expired in the ED

-**Figure 3-9: Calcuation Flow for Continuous Variable Measure Score**
+**Figure 3-9: Calculation Flow for Continuous Variable Measure Score**

 ![Calculation Flow Diagram-ContinuousVariable](assets/images/ContinuousVariableMeasure.jpg)